vc-abs/at/readMe.md

 ## References
 * Krakacha yoga is formed when tithi + vaara = 13.
 * Amritsiddhi Muhurtayoga is a subset of Sarvarthasiddhi yoga.

+## Glossary
+* **JH**: Jagannatha Hora, a vedic astrology software by P. V. R. Narasimmha Rao.
+* **JA**: Jyotish App, an android app by Vishnuvardhana SV.

+## 	Log
+* 2406250100 Found out that the difference between the Saptavargaja Calculation of JH and JA are due the differences in calculating D2 chart.
+JH by default doesn't use the traditional Parasara Hora.
+And also found out that there are many systems of calculating divisional charts.
+* 2406250100 The varga computation used here ended up to be really closer the the Custom Divisional Chart from JH.